Business Development Incentive Policy

 Process for Approval

-1) Applicants must complete an Application for Business Development Incentives, which are available on the Town Website and from the Economic Development Office.
+Applicants must complete an Application for Business Development Incentives (PDF), which are available on the Town website and from the Economic Development Office.
 Applications shall be submitted to the Economic Development Office with all required attachments.
-Attachments may include: Site plans, architectural drawings with detailed cost estimate; an itemized personal property schedule and a narrative describing the business in detail, the proposed improvements with costs and an explanation detailing the need for assistance with supporting documentation.
+Attachments may include:

 If the applicant is a tenant, the tax benefit must be reflected in the lease and the lease must be for, at a minimum, the term of the tax abatement period.